morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

     - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     ```

-    > Doing it this way prevents having to manually add a file with the validation key to the public folder or your app/service
+    > Doing it this way prevents having to manually add a file with the validation key to the public folder of your app/service

 1. Next, stop your app/service and update the HTTPS/TLS configuration paths in your app/service